 Have you been accused of committing healthcare fraud?
-Whether you’re a healthcare provider or patient, the experienced criminal defense lawyers at Suhre & Associates, LLC can help you defend yourself against the allegations.
+Whether you’re a healthcare provider or patient, the experienced criminal defense lawyers at Suhre & Associates DUI and Criminal Defense Lawyers can help you defend yourself against the allegations.
 That’s the only way to avoid a conviction, devastating criminal consequences, and serious damage to your reputation.

 Our health care fraud defense lawyers have decades of combined experience handling complex matters in federal court.
 We know that the stakes are incredibly high and that your future is on the line.
 We’re prepared to roll up our sleeves, fight the prosecution at every turn, and do whatever we can to clear your name.